 New Relic's Ruby agent automatically instruments several common background job frameworks.
 Also, it can be customized to trace any background tasks.
-Data for background jobs appears in the Transactions page in New Relic, complete with transaction traces and errors, by selecting Non-web transactions as the transaction type.
+Data for background jobs appears in the Transactions page in New Relic APM, complete with transaction traces and errors, by selecting Non-web transactions as the transaction type.

 The following background job frameworks are supported by default in recent versions of the Ruby agent:

-If you are using these frameworks, monitoring background jobs should not require additional configuration.
+If you are using these frameworks, monitoring background jobs typically not require additional configuration.

-Note: JRuby users may see issues with CPU metrics.
-For more information, see New Relic on JRuby.
+JRuby users may see issues with CPU metrics.

-Using the Ruby agent API, you can designate specific methods to trace like web transactions.
+Using the Ruby agent API, you can designate specific methods to trace the non-web transactions.
 This gathers traces for slow running jobs and associates captured errors to transactions.

 SalesOrganization#find_new_leads.
 To monitor the background task, include the